 SCIENCE PHOTO LIBRARY SCIENCE PHOTO LIBRARY

 Bacterial cell.
 Illustration of the components of a prokaryotic cell.
 The structure of the prokaryotes (single-celled organisms such as bacteria and archaea) differs fundamentally from the cells of the eukaryotes (all other living organisms).
 Prokaryotes lack internal compartments such as a cell nucleus with a membrane to enclose nucleic acids such as deoxyribonucleic acid (DNA, blue).
 This is a motile bacterium with a flagellum (green, lower right).
 Other components are pili (green), ribosomes (blue dots), a plasma membrane (red), a cell wall (yellow), and an outer capsule (orange).
-For this artwork with labels, see image C023/8723.
+For this artwork without labels, see image C023/8724.

 Model release not required.
 Property release not required.